Let’s start at the beginning - why thin lettuce?

 It was amazing to see the difference between this machine versus a hand crew out there.
 They have gone on and saved so much time and so much money that they continue to buy more machines for their operation.
 At this current time, they're running four machines from us and they continue to grow with that.

 Tony: Yes, that's really cool.
 I know from my perspective in the Red River Valley, Minnesota, North Dakota, the demos, especially when you can see a side by side comparison to the practice that they are currently doing and then whatever machine you're demoing what its potential is.
 That's a great success story that we do see a lot when we get the opportunity to demo machines.
 Now, for the customer that is interested in a lettuce thinner, where can they go?
-Who can they talk to to learn more about this tool?
+With whom can they talk to learn more about this tool?

-Bryan: They can contact RDO Equipment Company at rdoequipmentcompany.com.
+Bryan: They can contact RDO Equipment Company at [RDOequipment.com].
 They can come into local dealership in Salinas or Yuma or Imperial and ask to speak with the product specialist team about the lettuce thinning or any account manager out there and we can definitely help them out.

 Tony: Awesome.
 I just want to thank you Bryan for taking the time to sit down with me and talk about the lettuce thinning technologies that you guys are doing out there on the West Coast.
 It's really cool.
 I'm so used to the standard commodity crops in the upper Midwest with corn, soybeans and wheat and whatnot.
 It's really neat to learn more about these specialty crops.
 Thanks again for doing this.